zackhanni/soundslikesoma/_services/01-recording-studios.md

 $45/hour

 Studio B is an intimate recording space with a strong red glow throughout.
-This private studio is also a sound treated, rentable space for producers which indludes its own bathroom and 10'' speakers that BUMP when you need them to.
+This private studio is also a sound treated, rentable space for producers which indludes 10'' speakers that BUMP when you need them to.

 Sessions booked with an engineer will be run by engineer Gage, the studio manager, who is ready to track and mix your song for radio and all digital streaming platforms.

-**_If you're recording on a budget, start off in Studio B, then move to Studio A to get a finalized mix and professional master._**

 <div style="overflow: auto;">
   <a target="_blank" href="https://square.site/book/VC0MQHN4GS4ND/sls-studio-b-philadelphia-pa" style="